xwmx/nb/README.md

 but `notes` works great without them.

-`notes` includes `bookmark`, a powerful text-based CLI bookmarking system with local full-text search of cached page content with fuzzy matching and regular expression support, tagging, convenient filtering and listing, Wayback Machine snapshot lookup for broken links, and easy viewing of bookmarked pages in the terminal and your regular web browser.
+`notes` includes `bookmark`, a powerful text-based CLI bookmarking system with local full-text search of cached page content and regular expression support, tagging, convenient filtering and listing, Wayback Machine snapshot lookup for broken links, and easy viewing of bookmarked pages in the terminal and your regular web browser.
 Page information is automatically